rock-mc/Syn/README.md

 ## Features

-* Player Verification: Players need to input a verification code to enter the server
+* Player Verification: Players are required to input a verification code to enter the server when they first log in
-* Generate Verification Codes: Administrators can generate verification codes for players to use
+* Generate Verification Codes: OPs can generate verification codes for players to use
-* Ban Players: Administrators can ban specific players for a certain period of time
+* Ban Players: OPs can ban specific players for a certain period of time
-* Unban Players: Administrators can unban players
+* Unban Players: OPs can unban players
-* View System Information: Administrators can view the status and information of the SecureDoors system
+* View System Information: OPs can view the status and information of the SecureDoors system
+* Open/Close Server: OPs can open or close the server to control player access

 ## Installation